LaurenceHo/quasar-photo-albums/server/README.md

 Once the tables are created, you can check them in AWS DynamoDB console.

+#### ElectroDB

+The server uses [ElectroDB](https://electrodb.dev) to operate documentations in DynamoDB.
+ElectroDB eases the use of having multiple entities and complex hierarchical relationships in a single DynamoDB table.

 ### Get Google Places API key

 You need to create a Google Places API key, so you can find a location information and attach it to your album object in DynamoDB.